ImageMagick/Usage-Markdown/blur/index.md

 ## Generating Shadows {#shadow}

-The "`-shadow`" operator is a advanced operator that was developed with the IM example pages.
+The "`-shadow`" operator is an advanced operator that was developed with the IM example pages.
 Basically it represents a very complex blur and re-coloring of transparency shape of the given image.
 This is an operation that IM users performed all the time, but required a good deal of knowledge to figure how to achieve correctly.